 Why is chlorine used in Read more

-The most common question from swimming pool owners are that “how to prevent algae in pool water”.
-Reason, it is observable and looks ugly.
-Algae are single-celled organisms that grow quickly in the right conditions.
-Algae’s are microscopic size; hence they are invisible at naked eye, but visible when they are accumulated.
-Here we discuss about the different types of swimming pool algae Read more
+The most common question from swimming pool owners are that “how to remove algae from pool water”.
+Reason, The development of algae is the general problem of them which is noticeable and looks ugly.
+They are single-celled organisms that grow quickly in the right conditions.
+Algae are microscopic size; hence they are invisible at naked eye, but visible when they accumulated.
+By keeping pool Read more

 The contaminants are responsible for swimming pool water problems.
 Most of the problems are directly related to our health.
 Therefore, it is essential to testing and correcting the pool water regularly.
 Without testing you are not able to identify a particular problem accurately.
 The pool water maintenance is one of the biggest challenges for the pool owners or operators.
 Inadequate knowledge Read more